-The Best Non-Alcoholic Craft Beers
+The Best Non-Alcoholic Craft Beers on the Market

 It wasn’t too long ago that the only available non-alcoholic beers on the market were seen as a sad afterthought of the big breweries.
 But, today, non-alcoholic beer is experiencing an unprecedented boom on the craft side of the market.

 The target audience has expanded beyond people in recovery.
-These days, it might also be for the expectant mothers who miss the refreshing taste of a cold beer.
+These days, it might also be for pregnant mothers who miss the refreshing taste of a cold beer.
 It could also be for athletes who are training in endurance sports but have caught on to the idea of NA beer for its anti-inflammatory benefits and as a source of electrolyte replenishment.
 And it just might also be for someone who’s craving a stout with their dinner but has to drive themselves home.
 Whatever the case may be, the world of no/low ABV beer has changed drastically, quickly, and seemingly permanently.

-Whether you’re participating in dry January or just want to try something new, we’ve come up with some of our favorites from this nascent boozeless beer boom so you can taste them yourself and see what all the fuss is about.
+Whether you’re participating in Dry January or just want to try something new, we’ve come up with some of our favorites from this nascent boozeless beer boom so you can taste them yourself and see what all the fuss is about.

-If forecasts are met, Athletic will outscale some of the most well-known small scale regional breweries in the country.
-Besides the popular brewery-only releases, their Run Wild IPA has quickly developed a devoted following of fitness enthusiasts who are in search of something bright, hoppy, and malt-balanced to take down as they train for their marathons and Ironman races.
+If you’ve been paying attention to the non-alcoholic beer boom, there’s a good chance that it’s thanks to one of Athletic Brewing’s beers.
+Since 2017, the brewery has been using a secret patent-pending method to produce some of the most noteworthy alcohol-free beers the world has ever seen.
+If forecasts are met, Athletic will outscale some of the most well-known regional breweries around the country.
+Besides the popular brewery-only releases, the Run Wild IPA has quickly developed a devoted following of fitness enthusiasts who are in search of something bright, hoppy, and malt-balanced to take down as they train for their marathons and Ironman races.
 The fact that it clocks in at just 70 calories doesn’t hurt, either.

 While most of the breweries listed here have been in business for a few months to a couple of years at most, Einbecker can claim to have sold their first barrel of product in 1378.
 Of course, it was over half a millennia before their now world-famous Alkoholfrei would first start rolling out of the brewery, but the late start is no indication of how good this non-alcoholic import actually is.
 As one of the original options for those looking for a delicious booze-free beer on the shelf, this saving grace from abroad has a bright, light flavor profile that’s balanced with a minty German hop bitter finish.
 Nothing about this classic feels outdated: In fact, the recent switch from bottles to cans makes it an even fresher tasting one if anything.